Indonesian election presents U.S. with Modi-style visa headache

 A New York Times report in March said that in 2000 the U.S. State Department denied the former general a visa to attend his son’s university graduation in Boston, but has never said why.

-Prabowo told Reuters in 2012 he was still refused a U.S. visa due to allegations that he instigated riots that killed hundreds just before Suharto’s downfall.
+Prabowo told Reuters in 2012 he was still refused a U.S. visa due to allegations that he instigated riots that killed hundreds after Suharto’s overthrow.
 He has denied wrongdoing.

 According to Amnesty International, Prabowo was dismissed from the Indonesian military in 1998 for his role, while commander of Special Forces Command (Kopassus), in the disappearance of political activists.